dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 As described in the _Declarative vs. Imperative_-section we prefer declarative configuration when we have the option.
 All the steps in the pipelines are so far imperative.
 To avoid the need to create this custom imperative code that pushes the new configuration to the gitops-synced-repo, `argocd-image-updater`-project was created. `argocd-image-updater` is part of the _Argo Project_ and tries to tackle this challenge by moving the image-version-update-logic into a Kubernetes operator.
 Now the pipeline system should only worry about building and pushing images.
 We tried the `argocd-image-updater`, but experienced issues connecting to _Docker Hub_ (as explained here: <link>).
 The `argo-image-updater`-project has been going on for at least 2 years without reaching a stable state.
 So, I will not consider this a reliable option for the time being.
 The same tool exists in the FluxCD ecosystem [[source]](https://fluxcd.io/flux/components/image/imageupdateautomations/).
 The Flux automated image updater may function as intended, but since we went with the ArgoCD ecosystem, it was not reasonable to try out the flux version in this limited time frame.

-<!— Brug samme formulering i alle afsnit - og ikke Overall, Main point, so to conlude mv….
-Det gør det lettere for læseren.—>
-Overall, we have only managed to make the deployment process more complex by switching to GitOps/ArgoCD, but at the same time, we have gained the well-known benefits of GitOps [[source](https://blog.mergify.com/gitops-the-game-changer/) and more?]
+_So, to conclude:_ By switching your CI/CD system to a GitOps tool like ArgoCD we have not removed the need for deployment pipelines.
+Instead we have only made the deployment process more complex.
+I would argue the benefits of GitOps still outweighs the extra complexity it creates.

 ## 11.2.
-Additional costs :white_check_mark:
+Additional costs
 When using Kubernetes as a control plane, we are running an additional Kubernetes cluster, which is not for free.
 Since this setup entails that we run a `core-cluster` (which does not provide any direct customer value), it will naturally mean that we spend more money on cloud resources than if one did not run a `core-cluster`.

 When running the demonstrated setup, more resources were required to run the `core-cluster` than the staging and production cluster combined.
 The ratio between the resources required by `core-cluster` and `app-cluster`s, will depend on how much workload you run in production.
 But for my small examples, the resources required by the `core-cluster` surpassed the other clusters combined, so if a smaller company/team would adopt this setup, the economic aspect may be relevant.

 For the `core-cluster` to run properly in GCP without issues, 3 nodes of type "e2-medium" were needed.
 Monthly, this is only $73,38 (24.46 · 3) [[source](https://www.economize.cloud/resources/gcp/pricing/e2/e2-medium)] just for running the `core-cluster`.
-The size of the machines needed will, of course, depend on how much shared infrastructure/how many control planes are running in the core cluster.
+The size of the machines needed will, of course, depend on how much shared infrastructure/how many control planes are running in the `core cluster`.

-Main point: Costs are something to keep in mind.
+_So, to conclude:_ Running a `core cluster` is more costly than not running a core cluster.
+It may not be expensive to run a `core cluster`, but it is something to keep in mind.

 ## 11.3.
-Not _everything_ can be checked into code :white_check_mark:
+Not _everything_ can be checked into code

 <!-- idea not possible -->
 When creating this project, I wanted to have _everything_ declared in code, so I was spinning up everything from scratch with no prior setup.